davidorlian/DES-verilog/README.md

 - Functional simulation: **PASS** (RTL and post-P&R)
 - Encryption output matches known DES reference vectors

-The design is implemented as a loop-unrolled combinational datapath — all 16 Feistel rounds are instantiated explicitly, with registers only at the input and output boundaries.
 The critical path traverses all 16 rounds, which accounts for the ~55 MHz Fmax.

 ### FPGA Implementation (Artix-7)